chinchalinchin/scrilla/README.md

 For the application to retrieve data, it must be connected to AlphaVantage and Quandl.
 Register for API keys at [AlphaVantage](https://www.alphavantage.co) and [Quandl](https://www.quandl.com/).
 Create a .env file in the root directory and place your Alpha Vantage and Quandl API keys within it in environment variables called <b>ALPHA_VANTAGE_KEY</b> and <b>QUANDL_KEY</b> respectively.

 There are several other environment variables that configure various aspects of the application.
-A '.sample.env' file has been included to demonstrate the appropriate format for all variables, in addition to providing explanations for the other variables that can be changed.
+A <i>.sample.env</i> file has been included to demonstrate the appropriate format for all variables, in addition to providing explanations for the other variables that can be changed.
 Besides the API keys, none of the other environment variables need to be changed from their defaults for the application to function properly.
 The easiest way to set up is to simply

 > cp .sample.env .env